Skip to main content

 from dhenara.ai.types import ResourceConfig

-With init_endpoints=True, Dhenara tries to create endpoints for compatible foundation models.
+With init_endpoints=True, Dhenara AI creates endpoints for compatible foundation models using the credentials you loaded.

 from dhenara.ai import AIModelClient